nasrat-v/cross-platform-client-network-module/README.md

 # client-network-module
 This project is a module to implement in all project who need a client network.
-It can handle SSL Connection.
+It can handle SSL Connection for HTTPS Communication.

 ## Class
 This branch contain a unique cross-platform class.